Government Contractor Marketing—2 Winning Strategies

 Content—written text, pictures, graphics, video, etc.—all contribute to engagement.
 After all, no one hangs around long on a website that is not useful or entertaining.

-How long does it take for your website to load?
-If it’s over 3 seconds, there’s a problem.
-Over 8 seconds and your website is toast.
-You can test the speed of your current website using tools such as pingdom.com.
+The time it takes your website to load is critical.
+If it’s over 3 seconds, you have a problem.
+If it is more than 8 seconds…your website is done.
+You can test the speed of your current website using tools such as this one at pingdom.

-Google recently announced upcoming changes that will increase the importance of website design and its influence on search engine optimization (SEO).
+In May 2020, Google announced changes that put increased importance on website design and its influence on search engine optimization (SEO).
 You may need to update your website to comply with the latest requirements.
-Read more about this important May 28th, 2020 announcement.
+Read more about this important announcement.

-Website engagement is the combined effect of website design, engaging content, and an understanding of the website features that are available to guide the visitor’s experience.
-Engagement is measured in terms of time on your site, page views, and bounce rate, which can be found in your (Google) analytics.
-Additionally, remember to refine and understand your target personas, what they are looking for, speak their language, and structure your website for their best possible experience on any device that they may be using.
+Website engagement is the combined effect of website design, website content, and an understanding of the website features that are available to guide the visitor’s experience.
+Engagement is measured in terms of time on your site, page views, and bounce rate.
+These can be found in your (Google) analytics.
+If you have designed your website using the features your target personas respond to, and have provided the content they are looking for, speaking in their language the analytics will reveal your success.

-With hundreds of billions of federal contract dollars to compete for, a fundamental shift in the way people are now making purchasing decisions, and continually changing technology, companies that market to government agencies have more hurdles than ever to win contracts.
+With hundreds of billions of federal contract dollars to compete for, a fundamental shift in the way people are now making purchasing decisions, and continually changing technology, companies that market to government agencies have more obstacles to navigate than ever before to win new contracts.

 Government Contractor Marketing for B2G Companies